gryzus24/ziew/README.md

              4 - unknown state.

     Example config entry
-      BAT 300 "BAT0{-}BAT: {%fulldesign.2} {state}"
+      BAT 300 arg="BAT0" format="{arg}: {%fulldesign.2} {state}"
       FG state 1:4a4 2:4a4
-      BG %charge 0:a00 15:220 25:
+      BG %fulldesign 0:a00 15:220 25:

 **READ**

-    This widget reads one line of text from a file given a <filepath>.
-The line may start with optional fields specifying the foreground and/or background colors.
+    Reads one line of text from a file given a <FILEPATH>.
+The line in the file may start with optional fields specifying the foreground and/or background colors.

-    Required argument at the beginning of the format text
-      <filepath>{-}

-    Format
-      Options
+    Required
+      arg="<FILEPATH>"
+      format="FORMAT"

+    FORMAT options
+      * arg        the <FILEPATH> name as specified in the argument,
-        * basename - filename from <filepath>,
+      * basename - filename from the <FILEPATH>,
       * content  - line of text from the file with the color fields applied,
       * raw      - line of text from the file.

-      Specifiers
-        unsupported

     Colors
       [+] default
-      [ ] conditional (unsupported - read directly from the file)
+      [-] conditional (read directly from the file)

       color format of the "content" option, specified directly in the file:
         #[FG RGB] #[BG RGB] [TEXT] - apply FG and BG colors